-- 1. If repeated safety violations are noted within the same crew, the supervisor of said offenders will be subject to fines and if correction is not made, is subject to removal from the project. - To assist in our efforts to provide a safe work place, the violations and penalties described in this manual are included in this General Safety Program.
+- 1. If repeated safety violations are noted within the same crew, the supervisor of said offenders will be subject to fines and if correction is not made, is subject to removal from the project. - 2.
+To assist in our efforts to provide a safe work place, the violations and penalties described in this manual are included in this General Safety Program.
 Signs enumerating this policy will be posted at the job site. - 3.
 Fines and penalties established in this manual will be imposed at the sole discretion of the OCIP Safety Staff.
+Fines are assessed based on a per person exposed basis not on a per incident occurrence.
 Second offenses by the same employee within 6 months of the previous violation will result in a "2nd Offense "assessment to the contractor.

 Contractors or their employees or agents involved in unsafe acts or conditions may be directed to cease the activity until the condition is brought into compliance with the site safety procedures.
 Any delay costs will be borne by the Contractor.
-In addition, if a contractor or its sub-contractor refuses to correct unsafe conditions, WisDOT may correct the situation by using other employees and back charge the contractor or its subcontractor for expenses incurred.
+In addition, if a Contractor or its Subcontractor refuses to correct unsafe conditions, WisDOT may correct the situation by using other employees and back charge the Contractor or its Subcontractor for expenses incurred.

-4. The prime contractor will be billed for fines assessed and are required to pay directly as follows:
+4. The Prime Contractor will be billed for fines assessed and is required to pay directly as follows: